WHAT SETS AQUATIC SYSTEMS APART FROM THE COMPETITION

 M.S. in Lake Management, State University of New York College at Oneonta.
 Four years experience.

 Patrick earned his Master of Science in Lake Management from the State University of New York College at Oneonta.

 As an elite NALMS Certified Lake Manager, he is a lead researcher and a recognized national authority on sustainable lake restoration technology including nutrient reduction, water quality improvement, lake aeration design and cyanobacteria management.
+Patrick is now serving as the President of the Northeast Chapter of the Florida Lake Management Society.
 He has worked for us for four years, and is based in our Jacksonville, Florida office.